 Academic consideration for non-disability reasons

-You may require special consideration for reasons that are not connected to your disability.
+You may require special consideration for reasons that are not connected to your disability (e.g. flu, bereavement).
 There are different processes to request consideration for reasons that are not disability-related.

 Illness or injury